aidanleuck/CS354-Haskell/semantic-viz/README.md

 Add the Haskell Stack to the configurations.
 Following, open a terminal in the semantic-viz folder and enter the command `build stack` to build the project and enter `stack exec semantic-viz-exe` to run the project.

 <img src="stackexec.PNG" alt="ls /proc" width="900">

+Follow the prompts to run the program.
+It will prompt you for:

+1. The word to query Wordnet for (hyponym)
+2. The source word and target word you want to visualize the semantic distance between.